naykel76/nbw_site/resources/views/docs/react/react-redux.md

 ## Overview

-Before we dig in, it's important to understand the basics.
+Before we dig in, it's a good idea to learn the basics or redux.
 Redux is a state management library for JavaScript applications.
 It acts like a central container for your app's state, ensuring everything stays consistent and predictable.

 If you're not familiar with the 3 core concepts and 3 principles of Redux, some of the example code in this guide may not make sense.
-In that case, you should [read this first](/docs/redux-the-nuts-and-bolts) to demystify some of the technical jargon before continuing.
+In that case, you should [read this first](/docs/redux-overview) to demystify some of the technical jargon before continuing.